 How did I end up here?

 It did not take long to see that medicine is far from “all figured out”, with claims of this natural therapy or that pill being better than the other.
 Some on the internet claimed that apricot seeds can destroy tumors by releasing its cyanide molecule only in the presence of a tumor cell.
 I discovered Gerson therapy and read all about it.
 I was skeptical of everything at that point.
 Are there really cures that just aren’t talked about, really?
 Suddenly the story became a mystery to solve.
 That was when I realized that I had stumbled onto a topic that really interested me, that needed help, and that I felt I could make a difference in.
 It seemed just unconventional enough to appease my desire to do something helpful and important that could make some kind of big, positive impact on the world.
 It is full of political intrigue and even a hint of conspiracy now and then.
 I decided to seek the truth behind all of this.
-I did not know what I would do with the information at the time, I just felt compelled to see if I could help.
-Reflecting back on that time as I write this, I am struck by how much of a “calling” it was.
+I did not know what I would do with the information at the time, I was just intensely curious and felt compelled to see if I could help.
+Reflecting back on that time (2007) as I write this, I am struck by how much of a “calling” it was.
 I really dove right into it then, and I am still just as intrigued and determined as day one.

 What’s the scoop?